marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-static-analysis.rst

   This diagnostic warns for paths through the code in which ``free`` is called on a non-heap pointer (e.g. an on-stack buffer, or a global).

+  See `CWE-590: Free of Memory not on the Heap <https://cwe.mitre.org/data/definitions/590.html>`_.

 .. option:: -Wanalyzer-free-of-non-heap